How to Hem Curtains without Sewing (Two Ways!)

 STEP 2: Fold Curtains to the Desired Length

-Spread your curtains out on the floor and fold over the top of the curtain until they’re at the desired length.
-Don’t worry about getting this perfect, they can be adjusted later.
-You can iron this crease if you want.
+Lay the curtains flat on the floor and fold the top edge down until you reach your desired length.
+Don’t worry about getting this perfect- you can fine-tune it later.

 STEP 3: Attach Curtain Rings

-You can totally leave the curtains intact and just hang them with the extra material folded over.
-However, my curtains are really thin so I can see the material (and the grommets) from the front.
+You can absolutely leave the extra fabric folded over and hang the curtains as-is.
+However, my curtains were thin enough that I could see the folded material and the grommets from the front.

 STEP 5: Hang your Curtains

-This also turned out really well, but a slightly less elevated look than the first method (imo).
+This method turned out really well, though it has a slightly less polished look than the first method, in my opinion, which makes it great for more casual spaces.

-I’m really pleased with both sets of curtains and will continue to use both methods to hem curtains without sewing throughout my house.
+I’m honestly happy with both sets of curtains and will continue using both no-sew methods throughout my house depending on the room and the look I’m going for.

-You could also potentially create a hybrid method by using the iron-on hemming tape on the top edge of the curtain and using the clips.
-This would make that top edge look just a little bit more finished, since you’re more likely to be able to see that top cut edge than if you were to cut and hem the bottom.
+You could also create a hybrid method by using iron-on hemming tape along the top edge before adding the curtain rings.
+That extra step helps the top edge look a bit more finished, especially since it’s more visible than a hemmed bottom.

 Want to keep up with my newest projects?
-Come hang out on Instagram!
+Come hang out on my social media accounts, below!

 Leave a Reply